Does Conventional Loan Require PMI?

 limits affect PMI rules.

-Portfolio lenders may offer
+Portfolio lenders may offer non-standard

-Ultimately, your choice depends on cash reserves, long-term
+Ultimately, your choice depends on cash reserves, long-term plans,

-plans, and risk tolerance.
+and risk tolerance.
 The right conventional loan

 balances affordability today with savings tomorrow.